vobil/vobil.github.io/README.md

 - Use absolute paths starting with `/`
 - Check build output in `dist/` folder

+**Issue**: SEO meta tags not showing
+- Verify meta tags in `index.html`
+- Test with Facebook Debugger and Twitter Card Validator
+- Check for JavaScript rendering issues

 ### Performance Issues

 If the site loads slowly: